tomkurowski/tersect/README.md

 **Example:**

-The command below builds a Tersect index file named *index.tsi* which includes variants from all *.vcf.gz* files in the *data* directory.
+The command below builds a Tersect index file named *tomato.tsi* which includes variants from all *.vcf.gz* files in the *data* directory.
 Depending on the input size this can take several minutes.

 ```console
 foo@bar:~$ tersect build tomato.tsi ./data/*.vcf.gz